The Fiduciary Standard That Applies

 In exercising powers, a conservator is to act as a fiduciary and shall observe the standard of care applicable to trustees as described by sections 14-10804 and 14-10806.

-A.R.S. § 14-5417The referenced trustee standards (A.R.S.
-14-10804 and 14-10806) require that a conservator act with reasonable care, skill, and caution.
-The conservator must put the protected person's interests first, avoid self-dealing, and manage assets prudently.
-This is not a casual obligation.
-Courts take it seriously, and a conservator who falls short can be held personally liable for losses.
+A.R.S. § 14-5417The trustee standards (A.R.S.
+14-10804 and 14-10806) call for reasonable care, skill, and caution.
+The conservator must put the protected person's interests first and manage assets wisely.

 What This Means in Practice